best-of-acrv/refinenet/README.md

 ```

 ## Datasets ##
-For the datasets required for this project, please refer to [this](https://github.com/best-of-acrv/acrv-datasets).
-Use
+For the datasets required for this project, please refer to the [Best-Of-ACRV repository](https://github.com/best-of-acrv/acrv-datasets).
-this to download and prepare NYU, Pascal VOC and COCO datasets.
+Use this repository to download and prepare the NYU, VOC and COCO datasets required for this project.
 The data directories should appear in the following structure:
 ```
 root_dir
 |--- deploy.py